 – Persistent cookies

-- Transient cookies are automatically deleted when you close your browser.
-This includes in particular the session cookies.
-These store a so-called session ID, with which different requests of your browser can be assigned to the common session.
-This will allow your computer to be recognized when you return to our website.
-Session cookies are deleted when you log out or close your browser.
+(3) Transient cookies are automatically deleted when you close the browser.
+This includes, in particular, session cookies.
+These store a so-called session ID, with which different requests from your browser can be assigned to the common session.
+This allows your computer to be recognised when you return to our website.
+The session cookies are deleted when you log out or close the browser.

-- Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
-You can delete cookies at any time in the security settings of your browser.
+(4) Persistent cookies are automatically deleted after a specified duration, which may differ depending on the cookie.
+You can delete cookies in the security settings of your browser at any time.

-- You can configure your browser settings to suit your preferences and also refuse the acceptance of third party cookies or all cookies.
-Please note, however, that you may not be able to use all functions of this website.
+(5) You can configure your browser setting according to your wishes and also refuse to accept third-party cookies or all cookies.
+We would like to point out that you may not be able to use all the functions of this website.